 08.01 General

-The inspections described in Appendices A, B, C, and D are intended to provide a framework for managing inspection resources without being overly prescriptive.
+The inspections described in IMC 2201 Appendices A, B, C, and D are intended to provide a framework for managing inspection resources without being overly prescriptive.
 At the same time, a level of inspection necessary to complete pre-defined objectives at each licensed facility is specified.
 It is intended to place inspection emphasis on elements based on their relative importance to security.

 The inspection program requires that inspectors and their managers evaluate problems to determine if follow-up inspections are necessary to diagnose whether a significant concern represents an isolated case or may signify a broader, more serious problem based on the evaluated significance of the issues.
 Licensee management controls (e.g., security quality assurance and oversight) may need to be examined to determine whether weaknesses in these controls contributed to the identified concerns.

 The NRC’s inspection program covers only small samples of licensee activities in any particular area.
 Sample sizes, specified in the inspection procedures, are based on the relative importance of the area covered by the procedure to the other areas inspected by the program.
-As some areas do not have a direct connection with risk, the inspection sample size in these areas chosen by expert opinion to provide periodic indications of a licensee’s performance in those areas.
+As some areas do not have a direct connection with risk, the inspection sample size in these areas is chosen by expert opinion to provide periodic indications of a licensee’s performance in those areas.

 The inspection samples are chosen to direct the inspector into the most important performance-based aspects of the area being inspected, commensurate with the estimated resources.